noahehall/theBookOfNoah/linux/docker/docker.md

       - that a service could be running on any machine, in any container ina larger environment
       - that a system where any process might run anywhere is more robust than systems with strict locality contraints
   - swap space
   - virtual memory that extends onto disk
+  - SUID
+    - an executable file with the SUID bit set will always execute as its owner
+  - SGID
+    - an executable file with the SGId set will always execute as the group owner

 # best practices